This post may contain affiliate links.Please read our disclosure policy.

 Bacon, cut into small pieces, being fried in a stainless tell pan, with some crushed and peeled garlic cloves.

-• You can use bacon, pancetta, or Guanciale.
+• You can use bacon, pancetta, or Guanciale (cured pork similar to bacon).
 I prefer bacon because I always have it on hand!

 • Prep all your ingredients before you start cooking.